A Full-time Independent Chaplain

-IN THIS WORLD, sometimes, there are temporary situations and unique circumstances.
+IN THIS WORLD, there often arises temporary situations and unique circumstances.
 People necessarily leave their Homes and move into Care Facilities.
-Children at Home need further Bible and Catechetical Instruction.
-The sick and elderly are confined to their Homes.
-Some do not have good Bible Churches near them.
-Chaplain Spence has spent many years of his life ministering to people in these temporary situations and unique circumstances.
-Luke 14.23 says: "Go out into the highways and hedges, and compel them to come in."
+Others are confined to their Homes.
+Very frequently, these people, spiritually, fall between the cracks.
+They are forgotten and forsaken.
+For more than 24 years, Dr. Spence has served as a Personal, Domestic, and Care Facility Chaplain meeting the spiritual needs of many of these people.
 James 1.27 says: "Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world."
-If you have questions or comments or if you are interested in Dr. Spence's services, please contact us using the form provided.
+If you have questions or comments, or if you are interested in Dr. Spence's services, please contact us.
 Dr. Spence seeks to answer calls here in Southwestern Pennsylvania.
-However, he tries to go wherever he is called.
+However, he tries to go wherever he is requested.

 Copyright © 2020 Chaplain Spence - All Rights Reserved.